aurelia/devtools/README.md

 1. Run `npm run start` to start development mode
 2. Load the extension in Chrome (see Installation > Manual Installation)
 3. Pin the Aurelia Extension in the toolbar to verify detection: "Aurelia 2 detected on this page."
-4. Open Developer Tools and navigate to the "⚡ Aurelia" tab
+4. Open Developer Tools, go to the Elements panel, and find the "Aurelia" sidebar pane
 5. For code changes:
    - Reload the extension in `chrome://extensions`
    - Close and reopen Developer Tools (or Ctrl+R in the DevTools inspect window)